My Quiet Kitchen

 Instructions

-• Wash and peel the potatoes, or partially peel them to keep some of the skins.
+• Wash and peel the potatoes, or partially peel the golds if you prefer some texture in mashed potatoes.
 Cut into similarly sized 1-inch thick pieces.
 Place potatoes in a large stock pot, and add enough water so the potatoes are covered by about 1 inch.
-Stir 2 teaspoons sea salt into the water.
+Stir 2 teaspoons salt into the water.

-*Alternatively, you can cook the potatoes in an Instant Pot as recommended in this no-drain mashed potatoes recipe by This Healthy Kitchen (link opens in a new tab).
+*Alternatively, cook the potatoes in broth in an Instant Pot as described in this no-drain mashed potatoes recipe (link opens in a new tab).

-• Turn the heat to high and bring to a boil.
-Reduce heat to medium and simmer for about 12 minutes or until a knife inserted in the middle of a potato slides in easily.
-Drain potatoes in a colander, and immediately return them to the warm pot.
+• Bring to a boil.
+Reduce heat to medium, and simmer the potatoes for about 12 minutes or until a knife inserted in the center slides in easily.
+Test several pieces to make sure the potatoes are done.
+Drain the potatoes in a colander, and immediately return to the warm pot.

-• With a potato masher, give the potatoes a brief first mash, just until they're chunky.
-Add about ⅓ cup yogurt, ¾ teaspoon salt, and a scant ½ teaspoon garlic powder to the pot.
+• With a potato masher, give the potatoes a brief initial mash, just until they're chunky.
+Add about ⅓ cup plain yogurt, ¾ teaspoon salt, and a scant ½ teaspoon garlic powder to the pot.
 Mash again to fully incorporate the ingredients.

-• Taste and season with black pepper and additional yogurt, salt, and garlic powder as desired.
-The amount of yogurt needed will depend on how tangy the yogurt is and your personal flavor preference.
+• Taste and season with black pepper and additional yogurt, salt, and garlic as desired.
+The amount of yogurt needed depends on the consistency of the yogurt, how tangy it is, and your personal preference.

-• Serve warm with your favorite toppings such as chopped chives, black pepper, vegan parm, or gravy.
+• Serve warm with chopped chives or mushroom gravy.

 Notes

-Store leftovers in the refrigerator for up to 4 days.
+Storing and reheating - store leftover vegan mashed potatoes in the refrigerator for up to 4 days.
 Reheat briefly in the microwave or on the stovetop, and add a splash of unsweetened milk or extra yogurt when reheating to return the mashed potatoes to their original creamy texture.
+Stir gently.

 Mashed potatoes also freeze well.
-Store in an air tight container in your freezer for several months.
-Thaw overnight in the fridge, then reheat and enjoy.
+Store in an air tight container in your freezer for up to 2 months.
+Thaw overnight in the fridge, then reheat as described above.
+Enjoy!

 Estimated Nutrition (per serving)